We're Not Surprised That THIS Was The Biggest SAG Awards Beauty Trend

 Last year, we called it: 2017 would be the year of monochromatic makeup.
 And, while it may only be January, we've already seen countless examples of the trend of the red carpet.

 Even better, not only does monochromatic makeup instantly dress up any look — it's also insanely easy to achieve.
 Whether you want to go bold or subtle, there's a variation on this trend for you.
-Ahead, we've rounded up our favourite examples of matchy-matchy makeup we saw at tonight's awards.
+Ahead, we've rounded up our favorite examples of matchy-matchy makeup we saw on the nominees at tonight's SAG awards.
 Get ready, because you're going to want to bookmark all of these.